 I ended up learning the hard way because I held an incomplete view of selfishness.

-Here are four ways being selfish can change you for the better:
+It’s not always bad to be selfish.
+Here are four ways it can change you for the better:

 1. You learn how to love and respect the woman in the mirror.